 Table Topics also makes some teen-appropriate conversation starter card decks, though the to-go decks are a lot more affordable.
 And hey, there’s always Mad Libs!
 Especially for your tweens and younger teens.

-Check out these posts for even more ideas:
+Check out these posts for even more ideas for games that make great summer camp care package gifts:

 – The best group card games to play with the whole family